XuHongCN/academia/content/project/market-archetypes-spain/index.md

 ---
-title: "Market Archetypes Reserach of X Drugs in Spain Pharmaceutical Markets"
+title: "Market Archetypes Reserach of X Drugs in Spain Pharmaceutical Industry"
 summary: A brief visualization of geo-location based market archetypes for certain drugs in spain
 tags:
 - Pharma